midarrlabs/midarr-server/README.md

 ### Subtitles

-A single `*.srt` file in the root directory of the video is currently supported:
+A single `*.srt` file in the root directory of the video is currently supported.
+With this setup a subtitle / caption option will be available in the player view.

 ```
 library/video
           └──video.srt
           └──video.mp4
 ```
-With this setup a subtitle / caption option will be available in the player view.

 ## Contributing